Yandex Cloud

 1. Install Helm v3.8.0 or higher.

-3. To install a Helm chart with Prometheus Operator, run the following command:
+3. To install a Helm chart with Prometheus Operator, run this command:

 helm pull oci://cr.yandex/yc-marketplace/yandex-cloud/prometheus/kube-prometheus-stack \